How to Stop Arguing

 stop-divorce-dialogue

-First, attend to the timing and context.
-At the end of a long work day is probably not the best time to have a difficult conversation about finances or the relationship.
+Context matters.
+The end of a long day may not be the time to talk about finances or the relationship.

-• Try taking short pauses before you speak to consider what you’re about to say and whether or not it will be helpful.
+• Try taking short pauses before speaking to sense whether what you’re about to say will help.

 IV.
 Show up and Remember your Values